gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--path-parameter [<path>:<key>=<value> ..]`: pass the given list of path-key-value parameters to the deployment
 - `--[no-]auto-undeploy`: [don't] undeploy artifacts automatically based on delta detection and ignore the `undeploy.json` file
 - `--[no-]treat-warnings-as-errors`: [don't] treat warnings as errors
+- `--[no-]validate-external-dependencies`: [don't] start a make, even if no files are in the deploy/undeploy sets; all deployed synonyms, projection views, and virtual tables in the container will be checked for changes to referenced objects and redeployed, if a change is detected.
 - `--[no-]simulate-make`: [don't] simulate the make and skip post-make activities; pre-make activities still take effect, e.g. grants
 - `--connection-timeout <ms>`: number of milliseconds to wait for the database connection(s)
 - `--delete-timeout <ms>`: number of milliseconds to wait for the DELETE call